ku-sldg/copland/resources/chase-tutorial/README.md

 where \<basename\> is any name, the cop file contains the Copland phrase, the thy.gli defines basic assumptions and axioms for the Chase logic and the gln file is discussed in more detail throughout the tutorial.
-Most likely, you will not need to alter the content in thy.gli and the Makefile and will download copies from this repo to use.
+Most likely, you will not need to alter the content in thy.gli and the Makefile.

 ### Running Chase